 Children's behaviours and attitudes to learning continue to be good despite the impact of the disruption caused by the ongoing pandemic.
-This is because the school continues to prioritise 'Back to Best' and high expectations.
+This is because the school continues to prioritise high expectations and the promotion of the school values.

 Covid-19